Medically reviewed by Drugs.com. Last updated on May 17, 2022.

 - Have you traveled to developing countries lately?

 - What medications and supplements are you taking?

 What to expect from your doctor

-During the physical exam, your doctor may press on certain areas of your abdomen to check for pain or tenderness.
-He or she may also want a sample of your stool for testing.
+During the physical exam, your doctor may press on certain areas of the abdomen to check for pain or tenderness.
+He or she may also want a sample of stool for testing.